j624364/asca-rust/doc/doc-cli.md

     "rules2" ~ {"Cluster Simplification", "Hap(lo)logy"},

 # The above sequence tagged "beta" means:
-# - Using the words at ./foo.wsca and ./bar.wsca,
+# - Using the words defined in ./foo.wsca and ./bar.wsca,
 # - Apply ./rules1.wsca WITHOUT "Glottal Deletion",
 # - Apply ONLY "Cluster Simplification" and "Hap(lo)logy", in that order, from ./rules2.wsca.
 ```